 Plan ahead and pack a few bin liners to ensure a speedy clean-up.
 Empty sandwich bags are perfect for filling with any leftovers that can be taken home and eaten at a later date.

 Don’t forget about the all-important accessories to guarantee your picnic is a cut above the rest.
-Start collecting some stylish picnic additions that will see you through many a summer season or surprise guests with colorful cups and saucers on the day.
+Start collecting some stylish picnic additions that will see you through many a summer season or surprise guests with colourful cups and saucers on the day.
 Your picnic will be Pinterest-worthy in no time!

 1. Comfort is Key